AntaresSimulatorTeam/AntaREST/resources/antares-desktop-fs/README.md

 - `generate-script-diff`:  Generate variant script commands from two variant script directories
 - `upgrade-study`:         Upgrades study version

 Further instructions can be found in the online help.
-Use the `--help' option.
+Use the `--help` option.